NivedithaHGN/AI-Maritime-Risk-Intelligence/README.md

 ## Developed by

-Niveditha H G - B.E. in AI & Data Science Student
+Niveditha H G - B.E. in Artificial Intelligence and Data Science

 Kathyayini